tdeborge/FIS-Workshop-Yasumi/lab4-addpuzzleboxthroughopenshift.md

 ## Preparing the ConfigMap

+In order to abstract the Configuration Properties out of the Runtime environment, OpenShift offers the notion of ConfigMaps.
+These artifacts will be used by the Camel Routes.

 In order for the Pod to connect to the correct environment, we first need to upload the configmap.
 This can be done using the
 **deployYaml.sh **script that is located in the Solutions Directory.